SINTEF/dlite/README.md

 ### Build on Linux

-Install the hdf5 (does not include the parallel component) and jansson libraries
+Install the hdf5 (does not include the parallel component) libraries

 On Ubuntu:

-    sudo apt-get install libhdf5-serial-dev libjansson-dev
+    sudo apt-get install libhdf5-serial-dev

 On Redhad-based distributions (Fedora, Centos, ...):

-    sudo dnf install hdf5-devel jansson-devel
+    sudo dnf install hdf5-devel

 Build with: